-Grading Period GPAs are entered into the database for calculation and record.
-Failures to meet Satisfactory Progress will subsequently have a documented counseling.
-A copy of the counseling will be provided to the student by the Instructor and a copy will be filed in the Student's Folder.
+Grading Period GPAs are entered into the database for calculation and recording.
+Failures to meet Satisfactory Progress will subsequently have documented counseling.
+A copy of the counseling will be provided to the student by the instructor and a copy will be filed in the Student's Folder.